 The Committee continued its work meeting monthly to review revenue and expenditures reports as well as monitoring the community oriented policing philosophy.
-A letter of support was sent to Council regarding the hiring of two additional School Resource Officers (SRO) for the FYE 19 budget.
-(See Appendix E for the letter sent to Council).

 Financial Report

 On May 13, 2008, the citizens of Norman voted on and approved a temporary 7-year, one-half percent (0.5%) Public Safety Sales Tax (PSST I) in order to increase the number of police officers and firefighters, and to construct and equip two new fire stations.
 The sales tax began October 1, 2008 and terminated on September 30, 2015.
 The City received its first sales tax remittance from the Oklahoma Tax Commission on December 18, 2008.